 Scooters, Mopeds and Motorcycles in Playa Del Carmen

 Playa Del Carmen is a very European feeling city by the sea and the thought of zipping around on a scooter appeals to many people.
 Scooters and motorcycles are very popular ways to get around due to the low initial investment and cost of operations.
+They also offer some freedom from public transportation and taxis.
+There are however, some important things to think about before getting a scooter or moped.
 Here is our everything guide to scooters and motorcycles in Playa Del Carmen.

 Benefits of having a moped or motorcycle